Do you want your photo to be published here? Contact sales@staypoland.com.

 Zaluski

 Located near Plonsk in the area known as the Green Lungs of Poland, Zaluski is a typical Masovian village.
-It does have several assets that make it worth visiting, including its proximity to Warsaw, its setting among lovely forests as well as its clean air due to the lack of serious industry in the region.
+It does have several assets that make it worth visiting, including its proximity to Warsaw (you may consider taking a tour to Warsaw), its setting among lovely forests as well as its clean air due to the lack of serious industry in the region.

 Zaluski TOURISM